How to calculate NRR in 4 easy steps (+ common mistakes to avoid)

 This is the revenue generated when your existing customers expand their spending with your business.
 It's a great indicator of customer satisfaction and product stickiness.
 Expansion revenue can come from various sources, such as:

-- Upsells: Customers upgrading to a higher-priced plan
+• Upsells: Customers upgrade to a higher-priced plan.

-- Cross-sells: Customers purchasing additional products or services
+• Cross-sells: Customers purchase additional products or services.

-- Seat expansion: Customers adding more users to their accounts (common in per-user pricing models)
+• Seat expansion: Customers add more users to their accounts (common in per-user pricing models).

 Example:

-During the month, the SaaS company from the previous example sees the following expansions:
+During the month, the SaaS company sees the following expansions:

 Contraction revenue